rsdoiel/antenna/tech_likely.md

 date: 2023-11-28, from: NASA breaking news

-This new&#160;Picture of the Month&#160;from the NASA/ESA/CSA James Webb Space Telescope reveals intricate details of the Herbig Haro object 797 (HH 797).
+This new Picture of the Month from the NASA/ESA/CSA James Webb Space Telescope reveals intricate details of the Herbig Haro object 797 (HH 797).
 Herbig-Haro objects are luminous regions surrounding newborn stars (known as protostars), and are formed when stellar winds or jets of gas spewing from these newborn stars form shockwaves colliding with nearby gas and [&#8230;]

 <https://www.nasa.gov/missions/webb/webb-telescope-a-prominent-protostar-in-perseus/>